PARK SANTIAGO NEIGHBORHOOD ASSOCIATION BY-LAWS

 Membership in PSNA is open to any resident within the area boundaries.
 Commercial enterprises within the boundaries may attend General Board or PSNA meetings but do not have voting privileges.

-Officers are elected by a majority vote cast by PSNA membership.
-PSNA officers are the President, Vice-President, Secretary, and Treasurer.
+The Executive Board is elected by a majority vote cast by PSNA membership present for the election.
+PSNA Executive Board is the President, Vice-President, Secretary, and Treasurer.

-General Board voting members are the elected officers and all of the elected Quadrant Reps (three from each quadrant of the neighborhood).
+General Board is the elected Quadrant Reps (three from each quadrant of the neighborhood).
 PSNA quadrants are defined by Santa Clara (North and South Quadrants) and Santiago (East and West Quadrants).
 Quadrants shall be called NE, NW, SE, and SW respectively.
 Quadrant reps are elected by, and must reside in, the Quadrant they represent.
+The General Board is voting members.

 The President presides over the Executive Board, General Board and PSNA meetings.
 The President is the official point of contact.
 The President is responsible for coordinating publications of schedules and events with all neighborhood media sources, such as the newsletter editor, web master, and electronic-news editor.